omarshata0/DICOMView.NET/README.md

 # DICOMView.NET

 A comprehensive web application for radiologists featuring a worklist management system and medical image viewer.
-Built with ASP.NET Core backend, React frontend, and Microsoft SQL Server database.
+Built with ASP.NET Core for the backend, React.js for the frontend, and Microsoft SQL Server database.

 ## 🚀 Features